ieeevr/2024-test/attend/code-of-conduct/index.md

     <p>
         IEEE seeks to provide a secure environment at its events.
-Participants should report any behavior inconsistent with the principles outlined here, to on site staff, security or venue personnel, or to eventconduct@ieee.org
+Participants should report any behavior inconsistent with the principles outlined here, to on site staff, security or venue personnel, or to <i class="fas fa-fw fa-envelope-square"></i>eventconduct [at] ieee.org
     </p>
 </div>